rant-lang/reference/src/language/functions/piping.md

 [get-zipper |> zip: (1; 2; 3); (4; 5; 6); []]
 ```

-If the pipe value is a `function`, you can call it directly using an anonymous call:
+If pipeval is a `function`, you can call it directly by using it as the function name:

 ```rant
 [$get-math-func] {